Fullmeals.

 Step 3: Prepare Onion-Garlic-Ginger Paste

 While the Rajma are boiling, peel and roughly chop 1 large onion, 8-10 garlic cloves, and a 1-inch piece of ginger.
-Add them to a small grinder jar and grind on pulse mode to a coarse paste (not too fine).
+Add them to a small grinder jar and grind on mode to a coarse paste (not too fine).
 Transfer this mixture to a bowl.

 Step 4: Prepare Tomato-Green Chili Paste